Noam Kaniel: Biography

-At the end of 1978, Noam Kaniel moved to Los Angeles, following Haim Saban and his partner Shuki Levy.
-Together, with Saban and Levy as composer/producers, and Noam usually handling lead vocals, the three artists recorded theme music and/or songs for some notable animated series during the 1980s.
-Notably, Les Entrechats, Popples (1986 TV series),The Fantastic Four, Superman, The Incredible Hulk, He-Man and the Masters of the Universe and its spin-off, She-Ra: Princess of Power.
-Levy and Saban later brought Noam together with Filmation founder Lou Scheimer and his daughter Erika to record "I Have the Power," the theme song from the 1985 series pilot The Secret of the Sword, which subsequently received U.S. theatrical distribution.
+At the end of 1978, Kaniel moved to Los Angeles, following Haim Saban and his partner Shuki Levy.
+Together, with Saban and Levy as composer/producers, and Kaniel usually handling lead vocals, the three artists recorded theme music and/or songs for some notable animated series during the 1980s.
+Notably, Les Entrechats, Popples (1986 TV series), The Fantastic Four, Superman, The Incredible Hulk, He-Man and the Masters of the Universe and its spin-off, She-Ra: Princess of Power.
+Levy and Saban later brought Kaniel together with Filmation founder Lou Scheimer and his daughter Erika to record "I Have the Power," the theme song from the 1985 series pilot The Secret of the Sword, which subsequently received U.S. theatrical distribution.
 He also co-performed with Ciro Dammicco for the theme song of the Italian dub of Urusei Yatsura in the 1980s.

 In 1980, Kaniel made his acting debut in an Israeli film, Kohav Hashahar (Morning Star), in which he portrayed an aspiring teen singer who tries to help his fisherman father out of ruin.

-In 1988 he recorded and released "My Butterfly," which he wrote with his friend Alain Garcia.
-The song was a tribute to Noam's wife Kira, who had died of terminal cancer, at the age of 23.
+In 1988, he recorded and released "My Butterfly", which he wrote with his friend Alain Garcia as a tribute to his wife Kira, who had died from cancer at the age of 23.
 Shortly after "My Butterfly" was released, Kaniel abandoned his acting career, making scant appearances on French and Israeli TV.

 In 1993, he worked with Saban once as a music producer (alongside Ron Wasserman) on Mighty Morphin Power Rangers.